brandur/sorg/content/drafts/postgres-sortsupport.md

 32 on a 32-bit machine).
 Especially for V4 UUIDs which are entirely random, the first 64 bits will be enough to definitively determine the order for all but unimaginably large data sets.
-Indeed the patch that brought in SortSupport for UUIDs reduced typical sort time by about 50% -- that's twice as fast!
-(TODO: verify this)
+Indeed, [the patch that brought in SortSupport for UUIDs][uuidpatch] made sorting them about twice as fast!

 String-like types (e.g. `text`, `varchar`) aren't too much
 harder: just pack as many characters from the front of the